Online Course Curriculum for Beginners: Complete Blueprint

 Designing the Learning Path: Sequencing for Maximum Impact

 The order in which you present content significantly affects how well beginners absorb and retain information.
-Learning scientists have identified several sequencing principles that should guide your curriculum design.
+Learning scientists have identified sequencing principles grounded in cognitive load theory research that should guide your curriculum design.

 Building Blocks: Concepts Before Applications